tdulcet/Distributed-Computing-Scripts/README.md

   --no-report-100m      Do not report any prime results for exponents greater
                         than 100 million digits.
 You must setup another method to notify yourself.
+  --checkin=HOURS_BETWEEN_CHECKINS
+                        Hours to wait between sending assignment progress and expected completion dates (1-168 hours), Default: 6 hours.
+Requires that the instance is registered with PrimeNet.
   -t TIMEOUT, --timeout=TIMEOUT
-                        Seconds to wait between network updates, Default: 3600 seconds (1 hour).
+                        Seconds to wait between updates, Default: 3600 seconds (1 hour).
 Users with slower internet may want to set a larger value to give time for any PRP proof files to upload.
 Use 0 to update once and exit.
   -s, --status          Output a status report and any expected completion
                         dates for all assignments and exit.
   --upload-proofs       Report assignment results, upload all PRP proofs and